 - Tours are low-cost and often.
 Tours typically run every day of the week with the exception of Mondays – though you’ll want to scour the booking page for available tour slots.
-With so many times available, it’s very likely you’ll get a guide all to yourself!
+With so many times available, it’s possible to secure a guide all to yourself!
 Kids ages 3-17 and seniors pay just $3 for a tour; adults are $5.
 The fees help with the care and rehabilitation of the birds.

-- Tailored Experience.
+- Tailored experience.
 In my experience, when I’ve gotten a personal tour (again, totally depends on whether or not others sign up for the same slot), the guide has tailored it to the ages of my children.
 Don’t worry if your toddler doesn’t have much of an attention span.
 Or, if you’ve got an inquisitive older child, they can ask as many questions as they like.
 This could make a wonderful outing for a homeschooling family.

 - The birds are beautiful!
 Get up close to bald eagles, kestrels, owls and falcons.
 The Raptor Center treats about 800 injured birds a year with the goal of releasing them back to the wild.
 If you’re interested in witnessing a release, an annual event is held in the fall at Carpenter St Croix Valley Nature Center in Hastings.

-- Hands-On Experience.
-Your kids can’t get their hands on the raptors, but there are drawers of objects such as feathers and talons that little ones can touch.
+- Hands-on experience.
+Your kids can’t get their hands on the raptors, but there are a few objects such as feathers and talons that little ones can touch.